johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-02.md

 Additional:
 ~~~
 Because the resolver uses Validated mode (by querying for the SVCB record at
-_dns.<nameserver FQDN> and validating the response) all data in the received
+_dns.{nameserver FQDN} and validating the response) all data in the received
 SVCB record MAY be used.
 In this case that includes the negative transport
 signal "-do53", which will effectively turn off UDP/TCP use by the resolver for
 communicating with this particular authoritative nameserver.